JangasMonsterPlace/nlp-processing/README.md

-# Job Runner
+# NLP Processing
-This is an application for sending and processing jobs.
+This is an application for Processing text data and get insights from it.

 ## Requirements
 - Python 3.8 or higher